What’s the best way to insure my engagement and wedding rings?By: Lisa Coxon on January 10, 2023

-Something that expensive should be protected against damage and loss.
+The same long-term commitment you’ve made to your partner should transfer to your new asset, too.
 But what type of insurance is best for an engagement or wedding ring?
-These items carry a ton of sentimental value, not to mention actual cash value.
-So should you insure them under your home or renters insurance policy, via a third-party jewelry insurer, or simply rely on the warranty from the jeweler?
+These items carry a lot of sentimental value, not to mention actual cash value.
+So, should you insure them under your home or renters insurance policy, with a jewelry insurance provider, or simply rely on the warranty from the jeweler?

-No matter which way you decide to insure your ring, it’s important to first find out how much the ring is worth, since this is a pretty significant determining factor in the level and cost of coverage you’ll get.
+No matter which way you decide to insure your ring, it’s important to first find out how much the ring is worth, since this is a determining factor in the level and cost of coverage you’ll get.

 Once you’ve got a good handle on the value of your ring, you can start doing your research on which path you want to take to insuring it.

-However, most home and renters policies will include only a base amount of coverage for jewelry, or a limit — usually around $6,000 or less for each claim you make.
-So, your first step should be looking at the policy language to determine what the cap is for jewelry items, and whether or not you’ll need to purchase additional coverage (called an “endorsement”) in order to fully cover the cost of the ring.
+Insuring your ring this way is relatively straightforward, since you can keep all your property insurance with one company.
+However, most home and renters insurance policies will include only a base amount of coverage for jewelry, or a limit — usually around $6,000 or less for each claim you make.
+So, your first step should be looking at the policy language to determine what the cap is for jewelry items, and whether you’ll need to purchase additional coverage (called an “endorsement”) in order to fully cover the cost of the ring.

-Typically, home and renters policies will cover loss or damage to the ring.
+Typically, home and renters insurance policies will cover loss of or damage to the ring.
 The specific amount of coverage is usually determined by figuring out how much it would cost to replace the ring, as well as other factors like where it’s being stored and who’s wearing it.

+Once insured, you should be covered against loss, theft, or damage to the ring.
 “Let's say you hit your engagement ring on the side of the table and you chip the stone or bend or break the prong or setting that holds the stone in place,” says Howard.
 “Those are typically types of perils or losses that are covered in our policy language.”